Battle of Britain 85th Anniversary Model Project

 August 2024

 The project is now over four months in and so far three Spitfires, a Hurricane and Defiant have been completed with another three now in progress.
-Each model has had cockpit details added and as much attention to detail has been paid t make the models as close to the real thing as possible.
+Each model has had cockpit details added and as much attention to detail has been paid to make the models as close to the real thing as possible.
 The project is across 7 sites and there are plenty of social media updates up and coming.
 Please visit ‘Doms Model Legends’ to view the previous builds so far.
 Full role outs commencing from Sunday 13th July 2025.

 September 2024